wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 ## Feint

 A combatant can expend a bonus action to feint an attack.
-This must be done **before** any reactions are triggered.
-As a result of the feint, the attack is canceled, and any parry made against the attack fails.
+As a result of the feint, the attack is canceled, and any parry or dodge made against the attack fails.

-**Tip** It's recommended for players to declare they want to feint as they attack, to avoid early reactions canceling their feint.

-**Tip** Use this to bait enemy parries or dodges.
+**Tip** Use this to waste enemy parries or dodges.

-# Reactions

-## Parry

-A combatant can attempt to parry an incoming attack.
-They must decide whether to parry or not before the attack roll is made.
-If they have a weapon they are proficient with in hand, they can add their proficiency bonus to their AC, shrinking their attack window.
-Note that the attacker is unaware of the intention to parry their attack until the hit is made.
-If the attack would have normally hit, but misses because of the parry, the combatant can attack immediately with advantage and any hit counts as a critical hit.
-If the parry fails, the next attack against the combatant has advantage.

-**Tip** For Monsters, it's recommended to keep the parry ability use to a minimum.
-DMs can use it as a gimmick to take the players by surprise but should balance the monsters accordingly.